 Click on the “Forms” tab top center.
 Here you can see your existing forms (to edit, duplicate, etc.) or you can click on the + New Form button on the right.
 This will take you to a new page to select a form to start with.
 There are three types of forms to choose from:

-- Popup – A popup form appears over the other content on your website and appears by different triggers (after the visitor is on your page for so many seconds, scrolls past a certain point, etc.)
+- Popup – A popup form appears over the other content on your website and appears by different triggers (after the visitor is on your page for so many seconds, scrolls past a certain point, etc.).
+This only requires one snippet of code to be added to your website page.

 - Inline – An inline form is embedded inside a canvas or page on your website.
-This is the form that I am using in the tutorial video.
+This is the form that I am using in the tutorial video and requires two snippets of code added to your website.

 - Full Page – This type of form can serve as a landing page with its own URL.

-In the tutorial video, I’m using the Inline Form.
+In the tutorial video, I’m using the Inline Form, but you can check out this Flodesk tutorial to learn more about the differences of each type of form.
 When you select a form to customize, Flodesk will prompt you to Choose a Segment.
 Select the Segment that corresponds to this form.
 You also have the option to create a new segment for the form if you haven’t done so already.

 Step 3: Customize your Flodesk Embed Form